root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 A column is a storage backed vector of a number of **elements** of a simple type.
 Column elements have a fixed bit-length that depends on the column type.
-Some column types allow setting the bit lengths within specific limits (e.g. for floats with truncated mantiassa).
+Some column types allow setting the bit lengths within specific limits (e.g. for floats with truncated mantissa).

 ### Envelope